utdata/icj-class/html/html-class.md

 ![HTML gif](html-done.gif)

-Since the gif moves all about, here is a [PNG of the done HTML](html-done.png).
+Since the gif moves all about, here is a [PNG of the rendered HTML](html-done.png).

+You also might open and gander at [the recipe page](https://www.epicurious.com/recipes/food/views/grilled-chicken-salad-with-romesco-sauce) this was taken from.
+(I wouldn't leave that page open as that website is awful and will crash your browser.)

 ## Resources